jpwalsh1/d3-quests/README.md

 d3-quests
 =========

-Python script to check what quests in all Acts of Normal mode your level 70s have not completed.
+Python script to check which quests in all Acts your level 70s have not completed.

 # Usage #
     ./d3.py